israellevin/marmalade/README.md

   4. Run `(quicklisp-quickstart:install)`
   5. Run `(ql:add-to-init-file)`
   6. Create a symbolic link to this repository in the `local-projects` directory of the quicklisp home directory with `ln -s <full path to repository> <full path to quicklisp home>/local-projects/marmalade`
-- [Firecracker](https://firecracker-microvm.github.io/) - for running the generators in a secure and isolated environment
+- [Firecracker](https://firecracker-microvm.github.io/) setup, including the Firecracker binary, a kernel image and a root filesystem image which can receive and run a generator in a standard, secure and isolated environment - all this goodness gets downloaded and built by running the `firecracker/prepare.sh` script (which requires `bash`, `curl`, `jq`, and some basic GNU utilities).
-- A base image for the firecracker microVMs, which can be created by running the `create-base-image.sh` script in the `firecracker` directory.
+- [slirp4netns](https://github.com/rootless-containers/slirp4netns) for userspace provisioning of network access to the firecracker microVMs

 ## Running Marmalade